 Video or audio, recorded with Zoom.
 Record the working session, the workshop, or the guided practice once, then deliver it through any of the formats above: embedded on the private page, sitting inside a course lesson, or linked from the email series.

-Every idea in the shortlist above maps onto one of these four.
+Every idea in the shortlist above maps onto one of these five.
 Pick the pairing that matches what you sell, and the delivery question is settled.
-One more thing worth deciding while you’re here: what happens on the day the free offer ends.
+One more thing worth deciding while you’re here: what happens when the free offer ends.
 A five-day series should close by naming the natural next step, whether that’s booking a call, joining a workshop, or simply settling into your regular emails.
-A mini-course’s last lesson should do the same.
-The free offer earns the attention; the handoff at the end is where that attention gets pointed somewhere useful, and it’s the piece the checklist crowd never builds, because a PDF has no last day.
+A mini-course’s last lesson should do the same, and a download’s thank-you page can point to it the moment the file lands.
+The free offer earns the attention; the handoff is where that attention gets pointed somewhere useful, and it’s the piece the 101-item lists never mention.

 Here’s where the usual advice quits on you.
 The lists hand you the idea and wave you off to assemble the machinery yourself: a landing page in one tool, a form in another, email in a third, hosting in a fourth, with every connection between them yours to build and yours to maintain.
 That assembly step is where most free offers stall for months.